Centerearth/startup/README.md

 I am a big fan of Bootstrap.

 Simon Service Notes: I'm starting to grasp how everything is going to work together, although learning so many technologies at once makes the technicalities of how exactly to code everything a little difficult to fully understand.
 I'm getting there though.
 The other day the BYU website was having problems and displayed a huge JSON object and I was proud of myself for recognizing it as using a web service and trying to display the JSON object it was querying.
 I also learned just how powerful some of these technologies are.
 A small Node.js file converting the application into a true web application?
 Pretty cool.

+Simon DB Notes: I thought it was really interesting that the scores that were stored in the files from the class simon carried over to my startup simon.
+This DB directly applies to what I'm doing with setting and pulling reviews, I just have to figure out what the best way to insert the JSON objects is and pull them out only for their respective classes.

 Key features: